Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Assessing survival trajectories of colon cancer patients

 \section{Assessing survival trajectories of colon cancer patients}

 The data considered in the application were the individual colon cancer data collected by the population-based cancer registry of Varese in Italy.
-The cohort consists of all 8,647 patients residing in the municipality of Varese who were diagnosed with colon cancer from 1993 to 2013.
-The follow-up time stops the 31Th December 2013.
+The cohort consisted of all 8,647 patients residing in the municipality of Varese who were diagnosed with colon cancer from 1993 to 2013.
+The follow-up time stopped the $31^{\text{st}}$ December 2013.
 According to the \textit{World Health Organization} colon cancer is one of the most frequent cancer in the population.
-Moreover, the cure plateau is visible in a reasonable follow-up period, generally around $10$ years \cite{lambert2006,lambert2009}, although extending the follow-up time could further validate the cure assumption.
+Moreover, the cure plateau is visible in a reasonable follow-up period, generally around $10$ years \cite{lambert2007,lambert2009}, although extending the follow-up time could further validate the cure assumption.
 The covariates under consideration were the \textit{age at diagnosis} and the \textit{period of diagnosis}, as these variables stand out as the ones mostly affecting the outcome of colon cancer survival, while \textit{sex} seems to be an independent prognostic factor for this type of cancer \cite{cheung2013,samawi2018}.
-Both predictors were considered numerical and standardized before conducting any estimation.

 Building on the results of the simulation study in the previous section, in this application we compared three models: the GLM model, the GAM model and the Neural Network model with $4$ hidden neurons.
-We implemented the models with the same tools as we did in the simulation study, while the Expected Survival was computed with the function \textit{survexp} of the R-package \textit{survival} \cite{survivalpackage} provided with the population life tables.
-The predictor in the GAM is the same as in equation (\ref{gam_sim}) but without the term involving the \textit{sex} covariate.
-After the estimation procedures, the variables were divided into classes to simplify the interpretation of the results.
+We implemented the models with the same tools as we did in the simulation study, while the ES was computed with the function \textit{survexp} of the R-package \textit{survival} \cite{survivalpackage} provided with the population life tables.
+The predictor in the GAM is the same as the one considered for the Scenario 1 of the simulation study in Section \ref{sec:sim}, but without the term involving the \textit{sex} covariate.

-The contingency table \ref{frequency} shows the distribution of the discretized \textit{age at diagnosis} over the different \textit{period of diagnosis} classes.
-As expected, the older age groups are more numerous compared to the younger ones, as cancer primarily affects the elderly.
+To facilitate the reporting of results, we have subdivided age into five classes: 0-44, 45-54, 55-64, 65-74, 75-99; and \textit{period} into four periods: 1993-1997, 1998-2002, 2003-2007, and 2008-2013.